 Know the deadlines

-According to Shane Lewis, associate director of admissions at Oakland University, National College Decision Day is May 1.
+According to Shane Lewis, director of admissions at Oakland University, National College Decision Day is May 1.
 Admissions officers see that as the date when students will make their final decisions and put down any necessary deposits at their school of choice.

 “It’s helpful for us to know whether the students will or won’t be attending our school,” Lewis says.
 “If they are attending, we give them the next steps in the enrollment process, help them accept any scholarships, set up financial aid and register for orientation.”